Getting advice before you start your application can save you time and help the process run more smoothly. See before you apply for more information.

 - Business permit: this is typically required when selling food or drink commercially or providing other services such as tattooing, acupuncture or hairdressing.

-- Liquor licence from the VCGLR: as well as getting a planning permit to serve or sell liquor you must obtain a liquor licence from the Victorian Commission for Gambling and Liquor Regulation.
+- Liquor licence from the Victorian Liquor Commission (VLC): as well as getting a planning permit to serve or sell liquor you must obtain a liquor licence from the VLC.

 - Road occupation and works permit: required if you need to block the road or footpath to undertake your works.